 3.8.
 The Authority has appointed Link Group as its treasury advisor and part of their service is to assist the Authority to formulate a view on interest rates.
-The table overleaf and narrative within Appendix C of this report - paragraphs C28 and C33 - gives their view.
+The table overleaf and narrative within Appendix C of this report gives their view.